spe-ciellt/spe_printf/README.md

 about 24k bytes bigger.
 This library adds less than 2k.
 This library has no input functions though.

+What is so special about this library?
+==
+This printf library does not use any buffer to convert numerics to printable strings.
+Instead it divides down the numeric until there is one digit left and then starts multiplying back to print the numeric value character by character.

+Another advantage of not using any internal buffers (except it saves precious RAM) is that it could be considered reentrant.
+Great news if you intend to use an RTOS, for instance http://atomthreads.com/.

 License
 ==
 Released under the very generous Expat License, see LICENSE.txt.